jrenee42/giraffeLineSample/README.md

 Prerequisites:

-   1.a working, running  influxdata server.  it can be on your machine or on the cloud, it doesn't matter.
+   1. a working, running  influxdata server.  it can be on your machine or on the cloud, it doesn't matter.
    2. node